-- 15. Continue to Conduct student travel tallies - 16.
-Continue to conduct parent surveys: this could happen once every other year
+- 19. Continue to conduct student travel tallies. - 20.
+Continue to conduct parent surveys: this could happen once every other year.

-Additionally, the SRTS Team, the school, City and Appleton community should consider tracking bicycle and pedestrian facilities, behavior and attitudes and broader community performance measures as identified in Chapter 4.
+Additionally, the SRTS Team, the school, City and Madison community should consider tracking bicycle and pedestrian facilities, behavior and attitudes and broader community performance measures as identified in Chapter 4.
 It is not necessary, or perhaps practical, to begin tracking all of these measures at once, however the more the community can track and measure, the better it will be at telling its story and potentially securing grant funding.
 Evaluation is essential to a Safe Routes to School program and it should be conducted in some fashion at least once per year, every year.

-An evaluation of a slow-down sign campaign by the Safe Community Coalition of Madison and Dane County concluded that the signs are noticed and people do slow down when the signs are up, especially when speed boards are used to show drivers their approaching speed. www.walkinginfo.org
+An evaluation of a slow-down sign campaign by the Safe Community www.walkinginfo.org

+Coalition of Madison and Dane County concluded that the signs are noticed and people do slow down when the signs are up, especially when speed boards are used to show drivers their approaching speed.